alexdarland/socket-battle-client/readme.md

 | history[index].after  | Same format as `tiles`.
 Describes what the board looked like after players chose a tile |

 ## Server executed code
 Your algorithm will be posted to a server on which it will be executed.
-This means that you will not be able to log any of the object on your computer.
+This means that you will not be able to log any of your work on your computer.

 Wait, what?!
 Can't I log my data???

 ![The game board](assets/img/rage.jpg)

 I know!
 This is part of the challenge, but you will get feedback in the UI if your code fails.
-This is because your logic is uploaded and executed on the server and your logs would clog the server.

 ## ES6
 Since your code is executed on the server you will have access to using the ES6 coding standard.